Verbatim (magazine)

 Verbatim: The Language Quarterly was a literary magazine aimed at reporting language and linguistic issues for non-specialist readers.
 It was established in 1974.
 These matters are announced in the magazine's advertised slogan: "Language and linguistics for the layperson since 1974".
 The founding editor was Laurence Urdang and the final editor was Erin McKean.
-Verbatim was administered from Chicago, with a UK office in Chearsley, Aylesbury Vale.
+Verbatim was administered from Chicago, with a British office in Chearsley, Buckinghamshire.
 Until the end of the 1980s, it was distributed in the United States and Canada by the independent publisher Stein & Day.